BertramSu/bertram-su.com/README.md

 # bertram-su.com
 My responsive personal website created with Bootstrap The following files are for the Bootstrap version of bertram-su.com.
 In addition to the index page, it contains my resume and artwork as of the summer of 2019.
-It only has one html page because there is currently no need for another page.
+It currently is no longer live.